 As the first and last Spanish colony in the Caribbean, Cuban food has strong ties to Spain, although it had many other influences.
 Cuban cuisine is a blend of Native American Taino food, Spanish, African, and Caribbean cuisines.

 During the colonial era, Havana was an important trading port and Spanish immigrants passed through the city before moving on to other towns and islands.
-Many of the immigrants were from southern Spain; hence many Cuban dishes have their roots in Andalucía.
+The Spanish brought cattle and pigs, which were incorporated into the foods.
+Many of the immigrants were from southern Spain; hence many Cuban dishes have their roots in Andalucia.

+The Cuban revolution and breakdown of U.S. relations in 1961 profoundly changed Cuban food.
 Cuba was cut off from its source of imports and had to find other sources to keep the economy going.
-When Fidel Castro declared the revolution Marxist-Leninist, their ties strengthened with the Soviet Union.
-New food products entered the Cuban diet with wheat, pasta, pizza and yogurt becoming indispensable.
+When Fidel Castro declared Cuba a Communist country, the island county's ties strengthened with the Soviet Union throughout the Cold War.
+New food products entered the Cuban diet like wheat, pasta, pizza, and yogurt.
 Chicken and fish took precedence over pork, although pork is still the meat of choice.
 Beef and lard almost disappeared from the diet.

-Some dishes you might recognize are Moros y Cristianos (black beans and rice), lechón asado (slow roasted pork), and pollo en salsa (chicken in sauce).
-Also, a tortilla in Cuba is a simple egg omelet and is not even similar to a Mexican tortilla.
+Some dishes you might recognize are moros y cristianos (mixed black beans and rice) and pollo en salsa (chicken in sauce).
+Also, a tortilla in Cuba is a simple egg omelet (as it is in Spain); it is not related in any way to a Mexican tortilla.
 Cubans love pizza, too.
 Some favorite toppings include ham, chorizo, and onion.